Air Source Heat Pumps

 Financing a Heat Pump System with a Grant

 Heat pumps are eligible for government’s grants.
-With an air source heat pump, you’re eligible to Renewable Heat Incentive (RHI).
+With an air source heat pump, you’re eligible for the Renewable Heat Incentive (RHI).

 The UK government established the RHI in April 2014 as part of its effort to meet its Net Zero target by 2050.

-This incentive was targeted at helping homes in the UK to generate energy from renewable sources for heating purpose.
+This incentive was targeted at helping homes in the UK to generate energy from renewable sources for heating purposes.